There’s a new royal baby, and Netflix just couldn’t help itself

 — Netflix Family (@netflixfamily) April 23, 2018

 As a fan of the show, I confess I didn’t hate this shameless Twitter promotion.
-Too bad Claire Foy—the subject of the above GIF—is not actually on Twitter to respond.
+It’s too bad that Claire Foy—the subject of the above GIF—is not actually on Twitter to respond.
 She apparently does not have an active Twitter account.